Unboxed-Software/solana-course/content/token-program.md

 - The **Token Program** contains instructions for creating and interacting with SPL-Tokens
 - **Token Mints** are accounts which hold data about a specific Token, but do not hold Tokens
 - **Token Accounts** are used to hold Tokens of a specific Token Mint
 - Creating Token Mints and Token Accounts requires allocating **rent** in SOL.
-The rent for a Token Account can be refunded when the account is closed.
-However, Token Mints currently cannot be closed
+The rent for a Token Account can be refunded when the account is closed, however, Token Mints currently cannot be closed

 # Overview